 7. Life goes on and to take advantage of different opportunities

-Next semester someone will take my usual second row seat in the classroom.
+Next semester someone will take my usual first or second row seat in the classroom.
 Someone else will park in my student parking spot.
 Next, there will be another graduating class eager to receive their degree.
 The best thing I can do now is to not be afraid to take advantage of any opportunity that comes my way.

 -- Until next time...